ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

   - So we dont really need to calculate all the flags before starting to execute block "Compute Score".
 The advantage of this implemetation can also enable executing block "Compute Score" run in parallel to hash function as well.
   - Hashes and calculating Compute Scores codes can be executed in parallel.
 Based on above analysis, Hash functions are good candidate for computation on FPGA and Compute Score calculation can be carried out on Host.
 Hash functions can compute the flags based on 2nd set of words blocks while Compute Score can be calculated on the 1st set of flags computed by Hash functions.
 We can take advantage of effectively running Hash block and profile block as parallel to further improve the performance.

+The performance of the system will be determined by the slowest block of your system.
+In this case, we are performing Compute Score on CPU and it takes about 370ms.
+Even if Hashes can be computed hypothetical in no time, the overall application will take at least 370ms.
+This should be our goalpoast for achieving perforamnce.

 Running the aplication on FPGA also adds additional delay in tranferring the data from host to device memory and reading it back.
 The whole application time should be split and budgeted based on following
 1. Transferring document data of size 1400MB from Host to device DDR using PCIe.
 Using PCIe BW of 9GBps, approximate time for transfer = 1400MB/9G = 155ms